LevyMedinaII/elements-website/README.md

 (1) Adding a section (category)

   -In your dashboard, go to categories and select 'Add New.'
 Input the name of the section and slug (optional).
-Slug equivalents to the url of your section, i.e. buhay-celadon will give you http://localhost/wordpress/categories/buhay-celadon.
+Slug equivalents to the url of your section, i.e. 'buhay-celadon' will give you http://localhost/wordpress/categories/buhay-celadon.
 Next create the page for your section.
 Go to pages and select 'Add New.'
 Input the name of the page exactly as the name of the section or category.
-Select 'category.php' as the template for the page so that the page will function as a section page.
+Select 'category.php' as the template so that the page will function as a section page.

+(2) Adding an article (post)

+-In your dashboard, go to posts and select 'Add New.'
+Input the name of the article and the content.
+To set the thumbnail or the featured image go to the lower right portion of the page and select 'Set featured image'.
+You may upload a new file or select one from your media library.
+Select 'single.php' as the template.